-At CoverBuilder we work with a number of insurers who specialise in offering home insurance policies to those who fall into a non-standard category.
-Our enhanced risk coverage means we can firstly, offer you a policy where others might have turned you away and secondly we can offer you a policy without penalising you on price.
+At CoverBuilder we work with a number of underwriters who specialise in home insurance policies for those who fall into a non-standard category.
+Our specialist cover means we can often offer you a policy where others might have turned you away.
+We can also offer you a policy without penalising you on price.
 If you are looking for non-standard buildings insurance, we cover a huge variety.

 Outstanding cover as standard (cover does vary depending on your insurance needs)

 - Trace & Access cover up to £5000

 - Damage caused by theft or attempted theft

 - Structural damage from subsidence, heave or landslip

 - Damage caused by escape of water or oil

 - Public liability cover included as standard

 - Average call centre answer time under 1 minute